SylphAI-Inc/AdalFlow/docs/source/developer_notes/db.rst

 .. code-block:: python

-    from lightrag.core.types import DialogTurn
+    from lightrag.core.types import DialogTurn, UserQuery, AssistantResponse

-    dialog_turns = [DialogTurn(user_query = turn['user'], assistant_response = turn['system'], user_query_timestamp = turn['user_time'], assistant_response_timestamp = turn['system_time']) for turn in turns]
+    dialog_turns = [
+    DialogTurn(
+            user_query=UserQuery(query_str=turn["user"]),
+            assistant_response=AssistantResponse(response_str=turn["system"]),
+            user_query_timestamp=turn["user_time"],
+            assistant_response_timestamp=turn["system_time"],
+        )
+        for turn in turns
+    ]
     print(dialog_turns)

 The printout will be:

 .. code-block::

-    [DialogTurn(id='e3b48bcc-df68-43a4-aa81-93922b619293', user_id=None, session_id=None, order=None, user_query='What are the benefits of renewable energy?', assistant_response='I can see you are interested in renewable energy.
+    [DialogTurn(id='f2eddc77-4667-43f5-87e0-fd11f12958b3', user_id=None, session_id=None, order=None, user_query=UserQuery(query_str='What are the benefits of renewable energy?', metadata=None), assistant_response=AssistantResponse(response_str='I can see you are interested in renewable energy.
 Renewable energy technologies not only help in reducing greenhouse gas emissions but also contribute significantly to the economy by creating jobs in the manufacturing and installation sectors.
-The growth in renewable energy usage boosts local economies through increased investment in technology and infrastructure.', user_query_timestamp='2021-09-01T12:00:00Z', assistant_response_timestamp='2021-09-01T12:00:01Z', metadata=None, vector=None), DialogTurn(id='21f0385d-d19a-442f-ae99-910e984cdb65', user_id=None, session_id=None, order=None, user_query='How do solar panels impact the environment?', assistant_response='Solar panels convert sunlight into electricity by allowing photons, or light particles, to knock electrons free from atoms, generating a flow of electricity.
-Solar panels are a type of renewable energy technology that has been found to have a significant positive effect on the environment by reducing the reliance on fossil fuels.', user_query_timestamp='2021-09-01T12:00:02Z', assistant_response_timestamp='2021-09-01T12:00:03Z', metadata=None, vector=None)]
+The growth in renewable energy usage boosts local economies through increased investment in technology and infrastructure.', metadata=None), user_query_timestamp='2021-09-01T12:00:00Z', assistant_response_timestamp='2021-09-01T12:00:01Z', metadata=None, vector=None), DialogTurn(id='b2dbdf2f-f513-493d-aaa8-c77c98ac260f', user_id=None, session_id=None, order=None, user_query=UserQuery(query_str='How do solar panels impact the environment?', metadata=None), assistant_response=AssistantResponse(response_str='Solar panels convert sunlight into electricity by allowing photons, or light particles, to knock electrons free from atoms, generating a flow of electricity.
+Solar panels are a type of renewable energy technology that has been found to have a significant positive effect on the environment by reducing the reliance on fossil fuels.', metadata=None), user_query_timestamp='2021-09-01T12:00:02Z', assistant_response_timestamp='2021-09-01T12:00:03Z', metadata=None, vector=None)]

 Data Pipeline